acquia-learnings/booking-app/README.md

 go run <file_name>
 ```

 This helps in compiling and running the `go` file.
+And it also compiles in any third-party libraries.
+So the standard/custom packages that are defined in `import` section are compiled as well.

 While running multiple files under the same package, we need to ensure that all of them are defined in the run command.
 For example: